-Next, I fill out the information in the wizard.
-After that, I click on the Create button.
+Next, fill out the information in the wizard.
+After that, click on the Create button.
 It’s possible to select multiple Test Environments - the workload will be distributed evenly between them.

-To verify my configuration, I click on the Run button.
+To verify my configuration, click on the Run button.

-I navigate to the detail page of the newly created Job, and it shows that the Agent is running the Job.
-I can monitor the Job via the logs that are pushed on-the-fly by my Agent.
+Navigate to the detail page of the newly created Job, and it shows that the Agent is running the Job.
+You can monitor the Job via the logs that are pushed on-the-fly by the Agent.

 The running execution can also be monitored in Katalon TestOps Center.

-Alternatively, I can also use the Github repository as my Test Project.
-Since this is a public Github repository, I left Username and Password empty.
+Alternatively, Github repository can be used as a Test Project.
+Since this is a public Github repository, I will left Username and Password empty.
 For private repositories, an account with username and password (or personal access token in case they are hosted on Github) is required.

 The wizard to create a Plan will change a bit.
 Note that